Azure/Enterprise-Scale-for-AVS/BrownField/Auto-assessment/readme.md

     * Distributed/Gatway Firewall policies
     * DHCP

-There are muliple other evaluations across each building block.
+There are muliple such design area evaluations implemented in Automated Architecture Assessment.

 ### Benefits
 Below are key benefits of using Automated Architecture Assessment.

 * **Time:** Because of script-based approach, assessment can be completed in few minutes.
 If needed, it can be used to target only a specific SDDC (e.g. Prod vs. Dev-Test) or a specific design area (e.g. Only Security).
 * **Cost:** Automated Architecture Assessment is a free service.
 It is offered as a Open-source software.
-Access to source code for further inspection as well as further enhancement is provided be default.
+Access to source code for further inspection as well as enhancements is provided by default.
 * **Quality:** The assessment relies on output returned by API calls.
-This takes out guesswork from a typical dialogue-based interaction.
-Precise and accurate information can be then discussed with multiple stakeholders - inproving the quality further.
+This takes out guesswork from a verbal architectual discussion.
+Precise and accurate outcomes can be then discussed with multiple stakeholders - improving the quality further.

 ## Next Steps